On Beyond UG Krishnamurti

 It’s a fascinating story, his life.
 But as far as his teaching (which he disclaimed as a teaching yet he allowed it, had people coming to him, supporting him, wherever he went) he clearly identifies the “problem” as it were: thinking, or the mind, and that self cannot get out of self, and thus all spiritual teachings and practices are self-fulfilling dead-ends that merely perpetuate and even enlarge the mind, via the carrot of “enlightenment” or “moksha”, liberation, etc., just as society, as a projection and creation of mind, is a self-perpetuating survival machine that repeats itself.
 Egos want enlightenment, not true liberation, for it would mean the ego’s dissolution.

 But he must have been conflicted himself: one can discriminate a teacher by the fruit the tree bears.
 I wonder too about the unsubstantiated claims to support his non-teachings (such as his claim that the founders of Eastern religions were “acidheads” in the jungle, or his supposed physical symptoms during his supposed transformations).
-The test of a legitimate teacher are twofold: are they truly, unconditionally happy, and can they direct you there.
-He fails on both counts: he often doesn’t seem particularly happy or at peace himself, often in angry, hostile reaction in his meetings, and he clearly states he has nothing to teach, and can’t help anyone.
-I don’t see much kindness, compassion or humility in his behavior, in his angry treatment of guests who question him or comment, at least what I’ve seen in video or audio recordings (though supposedly in private he could be kind – but aren’t we all at times?).
-In other words, there is some kind of ego operating before and after his supposed experience.
+The test of a legitimate spiritual teacher of enlightenment are twofold: are they truly, unconditionally happy, in their being and in how they live, and can they direct you there.
+Both Krishnamurtis fail on both counts: UG often doesn’t seem particularly happy or at peace, often in angry, hostile reaction in his meetings, and he clearly states he has nothing to teach, and can’t help anyone (Jiddu seemed worried and constantly harping on society and teachings, rarely laughing, relaxed or warm).
+I don’t see much kindness, compassion or humility in UG’s behavior, in his angry treatment of guests who question him or comment, at least what I’ve seen in video or audio recordings (though supposedly in private he could be kind – but aren’t we all at times?).
+In other words, there is some kind of ego, or residue of ignorance operating before and after his supposed experience.
 As evidence for this, look at his meeting with Ramana Maharshi and how he projected arrogance onto one of the purest souls.

 More fundamentally, he was asking “what is this state?” of enlightenment for decades, before supposedly realizing he was in that state.
 No wonder he claims it’s biological: his central mistake was thinking it was a state.
 States are for bodies, for persons, for separate entities.
 Thus the state of harmonious functioning he talks about would be just the materialist interpretation of being not separate from one’s environment, surroundings, culture, and so forth.
 Further, and even more fundamental, states come and go.
 What we are looking for is that which does not change, which is always true and real.

-Who or what is experiencing this state?
+But the most fundamentally important question is not asked in the right way: who or what is experiencing this state?
+In other words, in what does all the passing phenomenon of experience play out in?
+Is it not awareness, which does not come and go?
 He gets rid of the self by saying there is no central coordinator unless he is answering a question or functioning biologically.

 In a nutshell, UG’s mistake was that of the materialists: of mistaking “enlightenment” as a state, for a someone, a body.
 It’s the central mistake of separation.
 He folds this in with a quasi-materialist unitary view, but overlooks the fact that the materialist view is itself self-contradictory: matter is a concept (or abstract model of the world that we learned), not an experience, that requires a mind to hold onto, and is a belief, like any other religious belief, we are aware of either consciously, or hold unconsciously.
 In fact it is the central belief of Western Society.
 But beliefs are not facts of experience, they are thoughts that represent non-facts.
 Thus his philosophy never really gets off the ground, and always stays at one level.
 It is superficial in this sense.